nfrizzell/disasm/README.txt

 This is a work-in-progress x64 and x86 disassembler.

-In the future I would like to add support for more instruction sets as well.
+Credit to x86asm.net (ref.x86asm.net/index.html) for providing the reference XML file used.